mautic/developer-documentation-new/docs/design/labelling.rst

 Sign up
 ^^^^^^^

-Creates a user account or registers a user in a system.
+Creates a User account or registers a User in a system.

 Use instead of Register.